 Arena footing that has shifted, creating both deep and shallow areas.

 An arena base that has been disturbed and potentially broken down and mixed with the arena footing.

 Significant wear along the walls.

 Not only will these preventable issues cause a more regular need for financial upkeep of your arena, but they can also be detrimental to your horse’s soundness and overall health.
 Simple horse arena maintenance like using and arena drag and watering system will go a long way.

-Take home message: Your arena footing will only be as good as your maintenance!
+Take home message: Your footing will only be as good as your horse arena maintenance!
 Only an evenly watered arena footing will also drag evenly.